Early Years Foundation Stage

 - Expressive arts and design

-Education in Reception
+Education in Nursery and Reception

 Students develop the ability to listen and speak, follow instructions and use English for different purposes.
 They will show an interest in reading, recognize letters and sounds in word and writing, and speak with emerging self-confidence.